sklee16/sklee16.github.io/CV.md

 # Research Experience
 ### Department of State
 #### Data Analyst, 2019 - 2020
-* Developed budget-constrained regression model to provide assistance with future budgeting
+* Developed budget-constrained regression model with accuracy rate of 92% to provide assistance with future budgeting
+* Visualized the projected budget of Senegal Embassy’s budget on a Power BI dashboard.

 ### Military Family Research Institute
 #### Research Data Assistant, 2017 - 2018